© T. Dietrich, S. Ossokine, H. Pfeiffer, A. Buonanno (Max-Planck-Institut für Gravitationsphysik), BAM-Kollaboration

 organized by the Max Planck Institute for Gravitational Physics (Albert Einstein Institute).

-The spring school will first introduce general relativity; we will then discuss black holes and neutron stars; the final section will be about gravitational waves, and will cover in particular the recent discoveries of merging black holes and neutron stars which were awarded the 2017 Nobel Prize of Physics.
-Our institute was involved in these discoveries, and we also give insights into current research at the institute, both related to gravitational waves and beyond.
+The spring school will first introduce general relativity; we will then discuss black holes, gravitational waves, cosmology, quantum field theory, and quantum gravity.
+We will cover in particular the recent discoveries of merging black hole and neutron star.
+We also give insights into current research at the institute, both related to gravitational waves and beyond.

 Information on how to get to the Max Planck campus in Potsdam can be found here.